learnbyexample/learn_perl_oneliners/perl_oneliners.md

 a+b
 $ printf 'a.b\na+b\n' | perl -lne 'print if $_ eq q/a.b/'
 a.b
 $ printf '1 a.b\n2 a+b\n' | perl -lane 'print if $F[1] ne q/a.b/'
 2 a+b
 ```

 To provide a fixed string in replacement section, environment variable comes in handy again.
-Or use `q` operator for directly providing the value, but you may have to workaround the delimiters being used.
+Or use `q` operator for directly providing the value, but you may have to workaround the delimiters being used and presence of `\\` characters.

 ```bash
 $ # characters like $ and @ are special in replacement section